Special Prosciutto-cutor

 her ham,

-her and her and her beloved late partner's ham.
+her and her beloved late partner's ham.

 The ham is older than you.
+The ham is your older brother.

-Why what does this ham mean to you that you would have me overrule Betty, your mom?
+Why, what does this ham mean to you that you would have me overrule Betty, your mom?

 I think